 Again as mentioned at the top of this article you should hide the live webcam feed because users will be looking at themselves in the mirror, so the feed is not required.

-So RightBooth has automatically removed the webcam feed from most screens, except for the 'Get ready' screen (we'll explain why later).
+So RightBooth has automatically removed the webcam feed from the Start screen and has moved the item off the top edge of the other screens (we'll explain why later).

 Here's how you can manually remove the webcam item from a screen: